synapse

 2. Testing and Diagnosis

 The goal in evaluating orthostatic hypotension is to find the underlying cause in order to determine the most appropriate treatment and potentially identify any more severe problems of the heart, brain, or nervous system.
-Testing often involves examination of the cardiovascular and nervous systems.
+Testing often involves an examination of the cardiovascular and nervous systems.
 To help reach a diagnosis, one or more of the following may be recommended:

 • Blood pressure monitoring